 Why Public Speaking is important?
 For many of us, public speaking is no less than Kryptonite.
 It gets us anxious and renders us helpless when we need our voice the most, so we avoid it.

 But doing this means we never get a chance to improve our skills, and we need those skills because we constantly face situations where we need to speak to an audience.
-That’s not always on stage in front of hundreds, it can be a family, social circle, classroom, office team, or the club we’re a member of.
-It’s all public speaking and it’s all got one goal – to have people pay attention to us.
+That’s not always on stage in front of hundreds, it can be a family, social circle, classroom, office team, or the club we are a member of.
+It’s all public speaking, and it’s all got one goal – to have people pay attention to us.